rodypalms/rodypalms/README.md

  Hi, There !<br> <img src="https://media.tenor.com/images/17a04f152e6be03486439b85e3bb045b/tenor.gif">

 - I’m Rodrigo, nicknamed Rody
-- 👀 I’m interested in WebDevelopment and Vulnerabilies Searching for Ethical Hacking
+- 👀 I’m professionally interested in WebDevelopment and a <i>byt</i> curious about System Vulnerabilies
 - 💬 Ask me about anything, I'm glad to help!
 - 📫 How to reach me ... rodrigo.ti.pro@gmail.com